spookylukey/django-views-the-right-way/source/delegation.rst

 When doing both a single object lookup and a list of objects, contrast the simplicity of the above FBV code with `trying to wrangle CBVs into doing this
 <https://docs.djangoproject.com/en/dev/topics/class-based-views/mixins/#using-singleobjectmixin-with-listview>`_.
+These Django docs do come up with a solution for this case, but it is a house of cards that requires lots of extremely careful thinking and knowing the implementation as well as interface of all the mixins involved.

-These Django docs do come up with a solution for this case, while thankfully adding a “don't try this at home kids” warning and mentioning that many mixins don't actually work together.
-But we need to add to those warnings:
+Thankfully the docs do add a “don't try this at home kids” warning and mention that many mixins don't actually work together.
+But we need to add to those
+warnings:

 * It's virtually impossible to know ahead of time which combinations are likely to turn out bad.
+It's pretty much the point of mixins that you can “mix and match” behaviour.
+Except it turns out you can't.

 * Simple things often turn into complicated things.
 If you have started with CBVs, you will most likely want to continue, and you'll find yourself rather